RDMJeanne/FolderStructure/PhD/02_Projects/02_Collaborations/01_PARTNER_ProjectX/03_Code/M_Code_README.md

 # Title
-CodeX for DatasetX of ExperimentX
-(The name given to the code snippet CodeX for processing the dataset DatasetX of ExperimentX in ProjectX.)
+CodeX for DatasetX of ExperimentX  in PARTNER_ProjectX (The name given to the code snippet CodeX for processing the dataset DatasetX of ExperimentX in PARTNER_ProjectX.)

 # Creator
 Jay Doe